 3. Learning is contextual

 The constructivist paradigm of teaching and learning serves as the foundation for contextual learning[1].
 Learning takes place when instructors can deliver information in a manner that allows students to create meaning based on their own experiences.
+For example, mathematical learning is enhanced when students engage in contextual approaches that encourage them to reflect on and articulate their understanding, deepening comprehension and connecting mathematical concepts.

 4. Motivation